leo3friedman/cse15l-lab-reports/lab-1.md

 ## Part 1.
 Getting set up

-It is recommended to connect through Visual Studios Code.
+It is recommended to use Visual Studios Code.
 Follow the link below to learn how to get set up with Visual Studio Code

 [Install Visual Studio Code](https://code.visualstudio.com/)